eea/plone5-fullstack-skeleton/README.md

 You can now run `make help` to see the recipes that you have available.

-Each developer that will work on the project needs to execute, once they clone your development repo, one of the following bootstraps, according to their role:
+Each developer that will work on the project needs to execute (after they clone your development repo) one of the following bootstrap targets, according to their role:

 - backend, run `make setup-plone-dev`
 - frontend, run `make setup-frontend-dev`